We need new economic thinking

 So far we have held events involving 1,000s of people; created a magazine for fresh economic thinking, The Mint;

-We need your support to continue and increase our impact
+We need your support to increase our impact

 - Identify potential sympathetic employers of economics graduates and engage with them on the benefits of economic pluralism through speaking at employer events and holding our own; and